top of page

 Emily, MN 56447

-The Emily Lakes and Rivers Association has contracted to treat Eurasian Watermilfoil, an Aquatic Invasive Species in Lake Emily and Lake Mary in 2024.
+The Emily Lakes and Rivers Association has contracted to treat Eurasian Watermilfoil, an Aquatic Invasive Species in Lake Emily and Lake Mary in 2025.

 The Minnesota Department of Natural Resources has granted the Emily Lakes and Rivers Association a waiver of the requirement that the association obtain the signatures of approval of owners of lake-shore property.
 Instead, the Emily Lakes and Rivers Association will notify property owners of the treatment through alternate forms.
 This notice is one form that the Emily Lakes and Rivers Association is using to notify property owners.
-Other forms include but are not limited to notification through the association’s web page, member newsletter and annual meeting.
+Other forms include but are not limited to notification through the lake association’s web page, member newsletter and annual meeting.

-With regards to the treatment for this year, 2024:
+With regards to the treatment for this year, 2025:

-1. The proposed date for treatment: June 1, 2024 through October 31, 2024
+1. The proposed date for treatment: June 1, 2025 through October 31, 2025

 2. The target species for the treatment: Eurasian Watermilfoil